Can You Paint Over Polyurethane?

 - Oil-based paint

-- A secondary option to consider is acrylic urethane topcoats for trim, as oil is not available everywhere presently.
+*A secondary option to consider is acrylic urethane topcoats for painting trim if you can’t find oil-based paint.

 - Always read the labels of the products you are using and follow the recommended safety guidelines.
-If the product calls for it, wear protective gear such as gloves.
-Mask, and eyewear to keep your eyes, lungs, and hands protected.
+If the product calls for it, wear protective gear such as gloves, a mask, and eyewear to keep your hands, lungs, and eyes protected.

-2. Remove the cabinets doors, drawers and any hardware.
+- Remove the cabinet knobs and any other hardware.

-- Remove the cabinet knobs.
-If you only have a few cabinets, you can leave them in place.
-Otherwise, remove the cabinet doors.
+- If you only have a few cabinets, you can leave the doors in place — otherwise, remove them.

-- Use fine grade sandpaper to remove the polyurethane from the cabinet door.
-You don’t need to remove all of it; just enough that the new paint will adhere to the wood.
+- Sand the surface of the wood: Use fine-grade sandpaper to remove the polyurethane from the cabinet door.
+You don’t need to remove all of it, just enough that the new paint will adhere to the wood.
 Continually remove any dust with a clean cloth and mineral spirits.
-Take your time, this is a very tedious part of the project but it’s the most important.
+Take your time; this is a very tedious part of the project, but it’s the most important step in preparing the surface for paint.

-- Liquid sandpaper is also an option for removing a polyurethane topcoat from the cabinet doors.
+- Liquid sandpaper alternatively also works well for removing a polyurethane topcoat from cabinet doors.
 Apply using the directions on the bottle.

 - Apply oil-based paint primer.
 Using a primer will give your paint a better surface to stick to.
 The primer also keeps any stains on the wood from coming through the paint.

 - Allow the primer to dry overnight for best results.
-Another coat may be necessary if any wood grain shows through the primer.
+Another coat may be necessary if any wood grain or stain shows through the primer.

 - Paint the first coat and allow it to dry overnight.